The reason why worry kills more people than work is that more people worry than work.Robert Frost

-Some people more than others.
+Some people struggle more than others.
 But we all do this.

-If we want a source to blame for not being present – we can pin the culprit on worrying.
+If we want a source to blame for not being present, we can say worrying is the culprit.

 Have you noticed that when you’re worrying, you get lost in your mind, become forgetful, lose focus on the task at hand, and usually become anxious and unhappy shortly after?

 We worry about a bunch of different things (as I’m sure you know), but worrying boils down to three common themes:

 You compare yourself with your past self, ideal self, or other people.

 A sign that comparison is stealing your joy: Your measure of success is based on someone else’s life.
 “Why am I not as beautiful, successful, charismatic, funny, lucky as her?”